nmusaelian-rally/search-code/README.md

 This tool uses [octokit.rb](https://github.com/octokit/octokit.rb) and [Sinatra](http://www.sinatrarb.com/)

-Constuct a URL: server/search-code/:keyword/:account
+Constuct a URL: server/search-code/:keyword/:language/:account

-In this exmample we search for "Ext.ComponentQuery" in [RallyCommunity](https://github.com/RallyCommunity)
+In this exmample we search for "Ext.ComponentQuery" in js files in [RallyCommunity](https://github.com/RallyCommunity)

 ![](pic.png)